-Cold And Flu Season is upon us, but we’re well equipped to thrive through it thanks to one of our favorite traditional remedies: eating raw garlic for immunity.
+Cold And Flu Season will soon be upon us, but we’re well equipped to thrive through it thanks to one of our favorite traditional remedies: eating raw garlic for immunity.

 We presented the effective, if hyper-flavorful health hack years ago in this popular story and the comments have really never stopped flowing.

 A few things are clear.
 One, this home remedy can definitely be effective at fighting off a cold.
 Two, because it’s so effective, people have created some very clever ways to turn chomping on raw garlic into the most pleasant experience possible.
 The struggle is real, but worth it.

 Crushing fresh garlic – whether through chopping and letting minced garlic rest, or by chomping down on a clove with your own teeth – causes a chemical reaction that releases allicin.
 Allicin is a powerful antibacterial only present shortly after garlic is crushed and before it is heated!
 Eating fresh garlic in this state is purported to knock out that terrible feeling associated with the onset of a cold or flu.
 Some experts even recommend eating a clove or two every 3 to 4 hours until the bug is entirely knocked out!

 We’re always impressed when our readers lay down knowledge like they do in the comment section of this OG story.